Chicago Bears vs. Detroit Lions NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Lions stats and trends

-- Thus far this year Detroit has two wins against the spread.
+- So far this year Detroit has two wins against the spread.

-- This season, the Lions have two ATS wins in three games as an underdog of 2.5 points or more.
+- The Lions have been underdogs by 2.5 points or more three times this year and have covered the spread twice.

-- Detroit's games this year have gone over the point total two times in three opportunities (66.7%).
+- Detroit's games this year have gone over the total in two out of three opportunities (66.7%).

 Home and road insights